About / CV

 - Bryant, R. G., S. A. Evans, E. R. Long Jr., R. L. Fox (2000) “Thermal and Mechanical Characterization of NASA High Displacement Actuators For Satellite Instrumentation.”
 Smart Structures and Materials 2000: Industrial and Commercial Applications of Smart Structures Technologies, Proceedings of SPIE Vol. 3991.
 195-200.

 Research Experience & Employment

-- Visiting Professor, Department of History, University of California, Berkeley (2013)
+- Lecturer, Department of History, University of California, Berkeley (2013)

 - Associate Director for Research, Center for Science, Technology, Medicine, & Society, University of California, Berkeley (2011-present)

 - Research Associate, Program on Science, Technology, & Society, Harvard University (2011-2012)

 - Postdoctoral Fellow, Program on Science, Technology, & Society (John F. Kennedy School of Government), and the School of Engineering & Applied Science, Harvard University (2009-2011)

 - Professional Development Coordinator, Saïd Business School, University of Oxford (2007-2008)